 Nothing ruins a fantastic remodel more quickly than exceeding the project budget.
 Why is this phenomenon so common in residential remodeling?
 Simple: Many homeowners struggle to establish a detailed budget at the appropriate time in the course of the project.
 Why is establishing remodel cost one of your most important […]

-Step 4 The final reference you always check is your contractors’ license and insurance status.
+The final reference you always check is your contractors’ license and insurance status.
 This step could fall anywhere in the sequence, but I save it for last since it is the least likely of the four steps to rule out a contractor.
-A simple online search through your […]
+A simple online search through your state’s contractor […]

-Step 2 Ask your potential contractor for references from their last five project owners, in chronological order.
+Ask your potential contractor for references from their last five project owners, in chronological order.
 This list may or may not include names on the reference list in Step 1.
 Call the project owners on this list if they were not on the first list.
-Ask them the […]
+Ask them the same series […]

 According to the Wall Street Journal “About 600 Amish contractors or subcontractors work in at least a dozen states, a rapid increase over the past decade”.
 Homeowners are citing their craftsmanship and techniques used such as timber-frame building (which doesn’t use nails) as well as their timeliness and lower cost.